188.8.131.52.2. Building SIMP From Tarball¶

-Building SIMP from a pre-built tarball is the fastest method for getting a known stable build of a SIMP ISO and should be preferred over other methods.
+Building SIMP from a pre-built tar file is the fastest method for getting a known stable build of a SIMP ISO and should be preferred over other methods.

 Please have your environment prepared as specified by Environment Preparation before continuing.

-Download the SIMP release tarball, found on our SIMP artifacts repository.
+Download the SIMP release tar file, found on our SIMP artifacts repository.

-Download the latest tarball according to your needs.
+Download the latest tar file according to your needs.
 If you are not sure what version you need, check the SIMP Version Guide.

 Change into the